 Much the same way that automation can be a liberating force from repetitive, mind-numbing tasks, low-code development takes the pressure of everyday applications off of professional developers and frees them up to be true innovators.

-When you’re choosing a low-code/no-code platform for your company, there are a few key considerations:
+When you’re choosing a low-code development platform for your company, there are a few key considerations:

 - What data or content will be used with the application?
 This question is important for a few reasons.
 First, the way you use the app you’re hoping to create will fundamentally determine the platform you create it with.
 You also need to consider how your data and content will be protected by that platform’s security measures.

 - Who will be using it?
-Answers might range from customers to partners to employees to other internal stakeholders.
+Will the platform be customer-facing, or an internal tool only?
 Users are an important factor when choosing technology because if the technology doesn’t seem intuitive or approachable, they won’t use it.

 - Who will manage and update the product once it’s created?
-Consider the type of oversight and updates the applications might need in the long-term.
+Consider the type of oversight and updates the applications might need over their lifecycles.
 Choose a platform that can be easily managed by a business user, someone who has little or no technical training.

 Selecting a vendor